Enjoy a Magical Winter Wonderland at Kenroku-en Garden and Kanazawa Castle in Kanazawa, Ishikawa Prefecture

 I took a 15-20 minutes bus ride from Kanazawa Station to Kanazawa Castle.
 The bus ticket cost only 200 yen.
 Click here for more information on how to access Kanazawa Castle.

-To see inside Hishi-yagura, you have to buy a set ticket that are sold around the castle.
-One set of ticket include Hishi-yagura ticket for 310 yen and Kenroku-en Garden for 500 yen.
+To see inside Hishi-yagura, you have to buy a set ticket that is sold around the castle.
+One set of ticket includes Hishi-yagura ticket for 310 yen and Kenroku-en Garden for 500 yen.